Where is the heritage interpretation in interpretive exhibits?

 - Tell a story that can’t be told on site.

-- Bring artifacts and stories to places where the visitors are.
+- Bring artefacts and stories to places where the visitors are.

 - Bring extremes into human scale.